House sitting & Covid – Tips for safe handovers

 We think, in order that home owner approved cleaning products are used, they should be provided at the beginning of a sit.
 This should include relevant cleaning and disinfectant products, along with disposable gloves and cleaning cloths.
 All cleaning cloths should be new and unused for the incoming sitters.

-Summary of Airbnb cleaning check-list:
+Our cleaning check-list:

 - Ventilate rooms before you clean (for 20-30 minutes)

 - Don’t switch on air-conditioning units or fans until you have cleaned

 - Wash your hands thoroughly before and after cleaning

 - Wear disposable gloves (remember to wash hands after removing)